Thomas Boles

-Thomas Boles (July 16, 1837 – March 13, 1905) was an American politician, a judge, and a U.S. Representative from Arkansas.
+Thomas Boles (July 16, 1837 – March 13, 1905) was an American lawyer, politician, judge, and U.S. Representative, federal marshal, and court clerk from Arkansas.
+He served in the Union Army during the American Civil War.
+He was a Republican.

 Biography

 Born near Clarksville, Arkansas, Boles attended the common schools and taught school for several years.

 Career

 Boles was a deputy sheriff in Yell County, Arkansas in 1858 and deputy clerk of the circuit court of Yell County in 1859 and 1860.
 He studied law and was admitted to the bar in 1860 whereupon he commenced practice in Danville, Arkansas.

 During the American Civil War, Boles served on the Union side as captain of Company E, Third Regiment, Arkansas Volunteer Cavalry from 1863 until 1864.
 After the war he served as judge of the fourth judicial circuit from 1865 until April 20, 1868, when he resigned.